Aggregate capacity of TCLs with cycling constraints: Reference

-To compare with past literature we define a constraint set based on the constraints developed in~\cite{HaoVincent:2015} and the battery model~\eqref{eq:battModel} for projection of $r_k^{\textBA}$.
-The disadvantage with this constraint set is that the aggregate power and thermal energy deviation bounds developed in~\cite{HaoVincent:2015} do not account for the individual cycling~\eqref{eq:invCycle} or energy~\eqref{eq:invEng} constraint.
-This alternative reference \optProbName \ problem is posed as,
+To compare with past literature we define a constraint set based on the constraints developed in~\cite{hao_aggregate:2015} and the scaled aggregate temperature deviation model~\eqref{eq:aggEngDevDyn} for projection of $R_k^{\textBA}$.
+The disadvantage with this constraint set is that the aggregate power and scaled temperature deviation bounds developed in~\cite{hao_aggregate:2015} do not account for the individual cycling~\eqref{eq:invCycle} or energy~\eqref{eq:invEng} constraint.
+This alternative reference \optProbName \ problem is posed as

-The value $\Xi[i,j]$ represents the $(i,j^{th})$ entry of the matrix $\Xi$ in~\eqref{eq:optProb}, so the objective function weighting for both methods is consistent.
-If compared to the bounds developed in Section~\ref{sec:propMethod}, the bounds for $z_k$ and $r_k$ in~\eqref{eq:noCycBounds} assume that no TCLs are stuck on or off.
-This is a particularly generous assumption, as TCLs (at least air conditioner TCLs) have local cycling constraints that render them stuck on or off~\cite{acCycleTime}.
+where $\xi$ is a constant that specifies the relative importance of goals in the objective.
+If compared to the bounds developed in Section~\ref{sec:propMethod}, the bounds for $Z_k$ and $Y_k$ in~\eqref{eq:noCycBounds} assume that no TCLs have lock out constraints. \fi

+\ifx 0 \begin{coomment} From the proof of Lemma~\ref{lem:optProb} the vector $\psi = 0$ is in the total constraint set.
+So setting the ``projection'' elements, excluding $r_k^{\textBA}$, of $\psi^{\textBA}$ to zero is equivalent to desiring the other decision variables to ``stay'' within the set.
+Practically, the solution obtained will best track $r_k^{\textBA}$ while also minimizing the fraction of on/off switches, the fraction stuck on/off, and the aggregate thermal energy.
+The relative magnitude of the diagonal elements in $\Xi$ specify the level of preference for each of these goals; the decision variable that corresponds to the largest value in $\Xi$ will take precedence in minimizing its distance to the corresponding element in $\psi^{\textBA}$. \end{coomment} \fi